 Whatever falls into your scope of good leftovers, my best tip here is to add something fresh or newly prepared when serving to give the dish new life.

 You might also include re-purposing things you might not have previously considered, like bacon grease or pickle juice.
 Each can be used to stretch your food budget; instead of cooking with olive oil or butter, try bacon grease!
 Want an easy homemade vinaigrette?
 Use leftover dill pickle juice!
+Even foods you might not think can be repurposed like nachos can be used successfully to create new dishes.
+Or check out What to do with Leftover Pico de Gallo.

 Browse weekly ads and look for discounted items